explosion/spacy-course/README.md

-# Advanced NLP with spaCy course
+# Advanced NLP with spaCy · A free online course

-A free open-source [spaCy](https://spacy.io) course.
+In this course, you'll learn how to use [spaCy](https://spacy.io) to build advanced natural language understanding systems, using both rule-based and machine learning approaches.
 I originally developed it for DataCamp,

 one thing led to another, and I ended up putting together my own little app to present the exercises and content in a fun and interactive way.
 The front-end is